The title of this post should also include the words, “Masterful Story Telling.” My review of Growing Up Dead in Texas, by Stephen Graham Jones.

 But what is that really saying?
 This is where I don’t know how to review this book, and not give its’ secrets, without telling how it spoke to me.

 Small towns are different, growing up in a small town, it’s different and it’s the same.
 I can trek the forty odd miles from my house to two towns I spent most of my childhood in, without ever getting on the Interstate.
 Trek the forty odd miles back on completely different roads, without ever getting on the Interstate.
 Ag towns, rail towns, we weren’t farmers, we were town kids.
 As a teenager, my husband lumped watermelons summers and learned how to drive “any forkin’ thing around.”
 It’s all the same, back roads and country but for the people who were farmers, the families, we went to school with those kids, one high school then, their family names gracing housing developments and shopping plaza’s these days, as one by one they sold off the land, well, those were the families who built the town or kept it there after the rail came through. ( They wore Wranglers, we wore Levi’s, but Friday night at the football game we were all Bulldogs.)
-Things get done differently in small towns, quieter maybe, hand shakes, deals, and let’s just say there was no way the judge’s daughter wasn’t going to make cheerleader.
-Is this where I name drop and say who I dated and she married?
-No. Because if you come from one of those towns, you don’t do that because it’s just not something that you do.
-Definitely not if you’re still living just a stones throw away.
+Things get done differently in small towns, quieter maybe.
 There is an understanding about minding business, knowing that, everybody probably knows your business, one way or another, because you’re all going to see each other on Sunday, or Monday.
 You learn.
 I wasn’t born there but had lived there some fifteen years before one of the old farmers drinking coffee one morning called me, “A town girl.”
 I remember resenting it.
 There’s people who stay in small towns and people who are itching to leave, at one time or another, I felt both those emotions about it.

 So to go back to your small town and ask questions about a mysterious fire?
 All these years after the however sketchy facts?
 And not let those sleeping dogs lie?
-I wouldn’t do it.
-I google mapped to check if a landmark was still there.
+Jones goes there.

 Growing Up Dead in Texas takes you inside the small town and what happens when something actually happens, in this case, a fire that no one knows for sure who started.
 But it wasn’t just the fire, not to state the obvious but, fires cost money, and in a farming town, that could mean everything, food on, or off, the table, depending on where the fire is at, everybody knows that, but it was more, it was generations of events that no one ever really talked about, intertwining through the perspective of young Jonas King.
 And Jones, as an adult, winding his way through what are, at times, awkward conversations with the people who were adults at the time of the fire, the people who knew things about each other that they would never tell, events that occurred before he, Jones, was born, creating a fabric of loyalty and understanding, of love and lies.
 Ultimately leading to perhaps a more personal revelation, and the comprehension of the secrets that we keep for those we care about, simply because we do, and what it means to be part of a family.
 Jones conveys that awkwardness to the reader, the delicate conversations about uncomfortable things, adding a deeper layer to the story as we understand, all these years later, these people would still prefer not to talk about this, but then at the same time, feeling, maybe, what does it matter?
 To talk about them now?
 Perhaps there is a healing to be had too.